holtenko/Leetcoding/README.md

 It is very easy to come up with a solution with run time O(n*sizeof(integer)).
 But can you do it in linear time O(n) /possibly in a single pass?
 Space complexity should be O(n).
 Can you do it like a boss?
 Do it without using any builtin function like __builtin_popcount in c++ or in any other language.

+### 191. Number of 1 Bits
+Write a function that takes an unsigned integer and returns the number of ’1' bits it has (also known as the Hamming weight).

+For example, the 32-bit integer ’11' has binary representation 00000000000000000000000000001011, so the function should return 3.